Last Updated on 6 May 2024 by Cycloscope

 3 Best touring bikes for bikepacking

-Touring bikes are meant for traveling long distance, they are sturdy and durable, comfortable and easy to handle when heavily loaded.
+Touring bikes are meant for traveling long distances, they are sturdy and durable, comfortable, and easy to handle when heavily loaded.

 Characteristics of touring bikes